ARMmbed/Connector-mDS-REST-API/docs/api-reference.md

 * [Register a notification callback](#registering-a-notification-callback).
 * [Use long polling](#long-polling).

+mbed Device Connector tries to deliver each notification event for up to 15 minutes after which the event is discarded if it is not delivered.

 We'll review the notification data structure before looking at the registration and notification functions.